Monthly Tech-Tip from Tony Hansen SignUp

 If you are at all serious about testing glazes and clay bodies, you need one of these.
 There are other methods, but nothing else comes close to this.
 It is the most valuable and frequently used tool in any ceramic bodies and glazes testing lab or classroom.
 These are expensive new, this Lightnin 1/20 hp variable speed cost more than $1000 many years ago, now it could be $4000!
 But you can get them used on ebay.com, it uses a 7.9mm dia (5/16") shaft.
 I adapted a mount (to give it vertical adjustment) from a hardware store.
 Propellers are also expensive, but you can design and 3D print them yourself or have them printed at a place like shapeways.com.

 You need variable speed (not constant speed).
 Although some have timers these are not useful.
 The prices range from $100 to $thousands.
 They do not always come with the shaft and propeller (but it is easy to get a stainless steel shaft).
 A table-top device may be rated at 20L capacity, for example, but that is for thin liquids.
-For thick ceramic slurries it likely will only handle 8-10L (if the propeller is suitable).
-Question the RPM rating, the cheap mixers use stepper motors (they require minimal electronics) and only get a fraction of the claimed RPM.
-These will only be useful with a large propellor having steeply pitched blades.
+For thick ceramic slurries, it likely will only handle 8-10L (if the propeller is suitable).
+Double check and question the RPM rating, the cheap mixers use stepper motors (they require minimal electronics) and only get a fraction of the claimed RPM (so they will obviously not mix slurries well enough).
+These mixers will only be useful with a large propeller having steeply pitched blades.
 Buying a propeller is not practical because one will likely cost more than the mixer, be the wrong pitch, wrong direction, wrong size.
 3D-printing one yourself is the best way (keep reprinting until it works well).
 If the shipping weight of the package is 15-20 lbs much of that will be the heavy metal base.

-A video of the kind of agitation you need from a power mixer to get the best deflocculated slurry properties.
-This is Plainsman Polar Ice mixing in a 5 gallon pail using my mixer.
-Although it has a specific gravity of 1.76, it is very fluid and yet casts really well.
-These properties are a product of, not just the recipe, but the mixer and its ability to put energy into the slurry.
+A video of the kind of agitation needed from a propeller mixer to get the best properties out of a deflocculated slurry.
+This is Plainsman Polar Ice mixing in a 5-gallon pail.
+Although it is quite plastic compared to industrial casting slips, it has a specific gravity of 1.76, is very fluid and casts well in the hands of a potter.
+These properties are a product of, not just the recipe, but the mixer and its ability to put high energy into the slurry.

 Printing a prototype propeller for my Lightnin lab mixer

-An example of how handy the ability to print in 3D can be.
-The worn-out stainless propeller costs $300 to replace.
-But the size and pitch of the blades is not right anyway.
-So I draw them using Fusion 360 and print them in PLA plastic, enabling experimenting with different sizes and pitches.
-While I could have one printed in stainless at shapeways.com I do not need to because these plastic ones are surprisingly durable.
+The worn-out stainless propeller was going to cost $500 to replace.
+But the size and pitch of the blades was not ideal anyway.
+So I drew them using Fusion 360 and printed in PLA plastic, this enabled experimenting with different sizes and pitches.
 How about getting a tight fit on the shaft?
 No problem.
-I measured this shaft with a callipers and printed that size.
-It was a little tight so I printed slightly larger and it fits very tightly.
-One issue: If you mix slurries with hot water, it will travel up the shaft and the blades will bend.
+I measured it with calipers and printed that size.
+It was a little tight so I printed it slightly larger.
+One issue: Mixing slurries with hot water bends the blades and the collar loosens.
+If you would like this STL format file (for 3D printing in your slicer software), it is available in the Files manager in your Insight-live.com account.

 Double auger mortar mixer